Back to blog

 Auto Apply Suggested Tailwind Canonical Classes

-If you’re using Tailwind CSS with VS Code, you’ve probably seen these suggestions from the Tailwind CSS IntelliSense extension:
+If you’re using Tailwind CSS with VS Code, you’ve probably seen suggestions from the Tailwind CSS IntelliSense extension to convert arbitrary selectors into more canonical syntax.
+In VS Code, this appears as a “suggest canonical classes” hint when non-canonical Tailwind syntax is detected.

 Tailwind IntelliSense suggesting canonical class syntax